 Evergreens, especially, make excellent refuge and privacy screens because they grow quickly and efficiently.
 Some grow fast into thick bushes, while others take their time to develop.
 Avoid growing them in a straight linear structure when establishing your live screen.
 Instead, grow them in a zig-zag pattern to create a more expansive impression while also allowing the trees to enjoy more air and sunlight.
 This will also aid in the ability to bend in the wind, reducing breaking and the formation of wind tunnels.

 Many conifers are ideal candidates because they have thick, dense foliage that acts as natural barricades in your yard, protecting from any environmental or physical threat.
 In addition, certain broadleaf evergreen plants develop rapidly and seem ideal for creating formal hedgerows by trimming them.

 These plants are inexpensive, simple to grow, and may be used to create an appealing border much more rapidly than many gardeners anticipate.
 In addition to adding structure to the landscape, they may be ideal for attracting wildlife, especially nesting birds.
 Many are sold as bare-root plants, which are often quite affordable.
 On the other hand, pot-grown plants are just as effective but cost more.

-Whips are tiny hedge plants that grow around 2 feet in height and are often used in landscaping.
+Whips are tiny border plants that grow around 2 feet in height and are often used in landscaping.
 They are incredibly inexpensive to start and are simple to operate.
-However, larger hedge plants need more attention and are more costly to maintain.
+However, larger plants need more attention and are more costly to maintain.
 It is preferable to plant whips near together since they make a dense hedge and compete with one another, reducing the necessary pruning.